Clearing the Shopware Cache

 • Shopware installation

-Plesk server
+Plesk Server

-cd /var/www/vhosts/<your-domain.com>/httpdocs
+cd /var/www/vhosts/<your-domain.de>/httpdocs

 cd /var/www/path/to/shopware